Gerosan ransomware removal instructions

-Gerosan is categorized as ransomware, malicious software that is designed to prevent victims from accessing operating system/data until a ransom is paid.
-In other words, it encrypts files with a strong cryptography algorithm.
-Gerosan changes filenames of encrypted files by adding the ".gerosan" extension.
-For example, it renames a file named "1.jpg" to "1.jpg.gerosan" and so on.
-Like most ransomware-type programs, it creates a ransom note, in this case a text file named "_readme.txt".
-This note can be found in folders that contain encrypted data.
-Gerosan belongs to Djvu ransomware family and the person who discovered this malware is Michael Gillespie.
+Gerosan is categorized as ransomware, malicious software that is designed to prevent victims from accessing the operating system/data until a ransom is paid.
+Ransomware encrypts files with a strong cryptography algorithm.
+Gerosan also changes filenames of encrypted files by adding the ".gerosan" extension.
+For example, "1.jpg" becomes "1.jpg.gerosan".
+Like most ransomware-type programs, Gerosan creates a ransom message, in this case within a text file called "_readme.txt".
+This file can be found in all folders that contain encrypted data.
+Gerosan belongs to the Djvu ransomware family and was discovered by Michael Gillespie.

-As mentioned in the text file (ransom note), this ransomware encrypts all data, such as photos, documents, databases and so on.
+The ransom message states that this ransomware encrypts all data, such as photos, documents, databases, and so on.
 The only way to decrypt it is to purchase a decryption tool and a unique key.
-Their price is $980, however, victims who will contact Gerosan's developers in 72 hours after encryption will get a 50% discount.
+The cost is $980, however, victims who contact Gerosan's developers within 72 hours after encryption will receive a 50% discount.
 These cyber criminals can be contacted via email (firstname.lastname@example.org or email@example.com) or Telegram (@datarestore).
-Before making a payment victims can send them one file that they will decrypt for free.
-They offer it to prove that they have the decryption tool/key.
-However, we do not recommend to pay them.
-In fact, we advise not to trust any ransomware developers.
-Typically, they do not send their victims decryption tools and/or keys even if a ransom is paid.
-If there was no Internet connection or remote server used by cyber criminals was not responding while Gerosan was encrypting files, then it might be possible to decrypt them with an offline decryption tool.
-However, if that is not the case, then the only way to restore files for free is to do it using data backup.
-As a rule, ransomware-type programs cause encryptions that are impossible to 'crack'.
-In other words, the only way to decrypt data encrypted with ransomware is to use the right decryption tool or/and key.
-Unfortunately, these tools can be provided only by people/cyber criminals who developed the ransomware.
+Before making payment, victims are permitted to send one file that will be decrypted free of charge.
+They offer this to 'prove' that they have the decryption tool/key, however, we recommend that you do not pay them.
+In fact, we advise you not to trust any ransomware developers.
+Typically, they send no decryption tools or keys even when ransoms are paid.
+If there was no Internet connection or the remote server used by cyber criminals was not responding while Gerosan was encrypting files, it might be possible to decrypt them with an offline decryption tool.
+If this is not the case, the only way to restore files for free is to use a data backup.
+Ransomware-type programs generally cause encryptions that are impossible to 'crack'.
+The only way to decrypt data encrypted with ransomware is to use the correct decryption tool/key.
+Unfortunately, these tools can only be provided by the criminals who develop the ransomware.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data:

-There are numerous similar ransomware-type programs, other examples are Myskle, Boston and Kjh.
-In most cases these programs have two main things in common: they encrypt/lock victim's files and their encryptions cannot be decrypted without the right decryption tools/keys.
-The main differences are the size of a ransom and cryptography algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
-Unfortunately, decryptions without interference or cyber criminals (people who developed ransomware) are possible only if the program is not finished.
-In other words, it has bugs, flaws and so on.
-That is the main reason why it is important to always have a data backup created.
-Besides, it should be kept on some remote server (like Cloud) or unplugged/disconnected storage device.
+There are numerous ransomware-type programs online.
+Other examples are Myskle, Boston, and Kjh.
+In most cases, these programs encrypt/lock files and the encryption cannot be decrypted without the correct tools/keys.
+The main differences are the size of ransom and cryptography algorithm (symmetric or asymmetric) that ransomware uses to encrypt data.
+Unfortunately, decryption without the involvement of cyber criminals (the people who developed the ransomware) are possible only if the program is not finished, has bugs/flaws, etc. Therefore, maintain regular backups and store them on a remote server (such as Cloud) or unplugged/disconnected storage device.

 How did ransomware infect my computer?